Shelly Finkel

-Sheldon "Shelly" Finkel (born June 27, 1944) is an American boxing and music manager and promoter.
+Sheldon "Shelly" Finkel (born June 27, 1944) is an American boxing and music promoter.
 Finkel received the Boxing Writers Association of America Manager of the Year award in 1990 and 1993.
 He was inducted into the International Boxing Hall of Fame in 2010.
 Finkel now currently serves as the Chairman of Strategy and Entertainment for LiveStyle.

 Early life

 Finkel was born in Brooklyn, New York to a Jewish family.
 His father William Finkel died in 1957 when he was thirteen years old.
 Raised by his mother Betty Finkel, he attended Brooklyn Technical High School.
 His first job was at Ripley’s Clothing Store, a block from his house where he worked two or three nights a week at age 14.
 He continued with odd jobs including as a salesman for a photocopier company.
-He later began a dating service and landed his first music promotion job while handing out flyers outside of the Action House.
+He later began a computer dating service and landed his first music promotion job while handing out flyers outside the dance club Action House.
 "A guard came outside and took Finkel and his partner, a longtime friend named Eli, into the club to meet with the four absentee owners.
 They asked Finkel if he knew anything about running a club.
 Although the obvious answer would have been no, the 23- year-old Finkel, who was full of youthful exuberance, answered in the affirmative and got a job he had not even been seeking."

 Career

 Music career

 Finkel started his music career through Action House nightclub in 1967 where famous bands such as Cream and The Doors performed.
 Finkel promoted shows with The Doors, The Who, Jimi Hendrix, Janis Joplin and the Chambers Brothers.
-He created with partner Jimmy Koplik Summer Jam at Watkins Glen, which drew a record crowd of 600,000 to see the performance of the Allman Brothers Band, The Band and the Grateful Dead.
+He created with partner Jimmy Koplik Summer Jam at Watkins Glen, which drew a record crowd of 600,000 to see the performance of the Allman Brothers Band, The Band and Grateful Dead.

 Finkel also managed acts such as Vanilla Fudge and Mountain, before moving into boxing in the late 1970s.